-This industry based shop environment is designed for the student who would like to receive a general metal working background as a foundation for continuing education or a trade-vocational career.
-Welding, fabrication and safety are taught with a blend of lecture, assignments and hands-on competencies that maintain the student's interest and foster a deeper appreciation of the trade.
+The Welding and Metal Fabrication class is an industry based shop environment is designed for the student who would like to receive a general metal working background as a foundation for continuing education or a trade-vocational career.
+Welding, fabrication and safety are taught with a blend of lecture, assignments and hands-on competencies that maintain the student’s interest and foster a deeper appreciation of the trade.

 This one/two year program can “SPARK” an interest in the trade of welding and metal fabrication.
 Students work in a classroom and shop environment developing skills in many types of welding: stick, wire feed, heli-arc, flux core, etc., plus oxy fuel cutting and basic fabrication.
 Successful students in this program can also earn up to 30 free college credits through the EvCC Tech Prep program.